hitachi-vantara/vspone-file-ansible/README.md

 ```

 # Modules
-The collection is made up from five modules that can manage various aspects of Hitachi NAS systems.
+The collection is made up from six modules that can manage various aspects of Hitachi NAS systems.

 ## hnas_facts
 This module can be used to gather details about an HNAS system.
 It includes physical details and file serving details.